Does Your Child Need a Multivitamin? A Dietitian Explains What to Look For

 Iron

-If your child’s multivitamin doesn’t contain iron, and they don’t eat meat, you may want to consider adding in a small iron supplement.
+If your child’s multivitamin doesn’t contain iron, and they don’t eat meat, you may want to consider adding a low-dose iron supplement.
 Like KidsStar Bio Fe chewable tablets, which contain 5mg of iron.

 Or Hiya offers a separate Kids Daily Iron +, which contains 7mg of iron carbonyl and a bit of vitamin C to boost absorption.